psholtz/KBComposeSocial/README.md

 KBComposeSocial provides custom iOS-style dialog boxes for posting to Facebook and Twitter.

-The SDK can be configured to capture any of our different media types:
+The SDK can be configured to capture any of four different media types:

 <ul>
 <li>Text only</li>